Lucasvitoriano25/Unveiling-Gene-Disease-Connections/README.md

 We explored various Graph Neural Network (GNN) models to identify the most effective architecture for our dataset.
 Here's a summary of the architectures considered:

-- **SAGEConv (GraphSAGE)**: Utilizes a sampling-based approach for neighbor aggregation, which is effective in large graphs by reducing computational load and memory usage, although it risks missing important neighbors which can affect learning outcomes.
+- **SAGEConv (GraphSAGE)**[4]: Utilizes a sampling-based approach for neighbor aggregation, which is effective in large graphs by reducing computational load and memory usage, although it risks missing important neighbors which can affect learning outcomes.

-- **GCNConv (Graph Convolutional Network)**: Employs a spectral method for neighbor information aggregation, offering good generalization across different graph structures but may face challenges with highly irregular connectivity patterns.
+- **GCNConv (Graph Convolutional Network)**[5]: Employs a spectral method for neighbor information aggregation, offering good generalization across different graph structures but may face challenges with highly irregular connectivity patterns.

-- **GATv2Conv (Graph Attention Network V2)**: Improves upon the original GAT model by using dynamic attention mechanisms to adjust the model’s focus based on graph structure, enhancing the ability to capture complex node interdependencies at the cost of increased computational demand.
+- **GATv2Conv (Graph Attention Network V2)**[6]: Improves upon the original GAT model by using dynamic attention mechanisms to adjust the model’s focus based on graph structure, enhancing the ability to capture complex node interdependencies at the cost of increased computational demand.

 These models were carefully evaluated to understand their efficacy in encoding the complex relationships in gene-disease interaction data, aiming to maximize both predictive accuracy and model interpretability.